 -

-Greg Wiles wrote a new post, Some Things we Learned in the Course of the Paleoclimate Class (and some things that we might pursue), on the site The College of Wooster Tree Ring Lab 8 months, 1 week ago
+Greg Wiles wrote a new post on the site The College of Wooster Tree Ring Lab 3 years ago

 We were all there that day in September at Spangler when we saw the evidence of the ice age – the loess the Pleistocene/Holocene unconformity.
 A special shout out to Nick (far left) who provided the logistics for […]